nbashir97/effectsize/README.md

                    intervals = None)
 ```

-Given a `Pandas DataFrame` and a variable specifying 2 groups, `effectsize.compute()` will return another `Pandas DataFrame` containing ESs for all variables that are requested by the user.
-Detailed description for each argument of `effectsize.compute()` are presented below:
+Given a `Pandas DataFrame` and a variable specifying 2 groups, `effectsize.compute()` will return another `Pandas DataFrame` containing ESs for all variables that were requested by the user.
+Detailed description for each argument of `effectsize.compute()` is presented below:

 * **data** (`Pandas DataFrame`): Each row should be an observation and each column should be a variable.
 In other words, all variables for which the user would like to compute an ES must be a column within the DataFrame.
 * **group** (`str`): This should be the variable defining the two groups, specified as a string.
 Ideally, these two groups should be coded as 0 (control) and 1 (treatment), but `effectsize` will work regardless of the coding system used, provided it specifies two groups.
 Note that if the coding is switched then, the sign of the ES for continuous variables will be reversed, but the magnitude will stay the same.
 This is typically not an issue as it is the magnitude of the ES which is the most important consideration, and the direction can be inferred from summary statistics, but this may still be worth taking into account if the sign happens to be of particular importance.